-In Japan there are no armed robberies, robberies and the like.
-Rarely do people steal the hidden ones too.
-So much so that many lose expensive belongings and manage to recover thanks to Japanese honesty.
+In Japan there are no armed robberies, assaults and the like.
+People also rarely steal on the sly.
+So much so that many lose expensive belongings and manage to recover thanks to japanese honesty.

-Of course, Japan is not immune from thieves, these are rare occasions due to strict Japanese law and culture.
-Still, rascals exist everywhere, inducing you to give money or stealing one belonging in secret.
+Of course, Japan is not immune from thieves, they are rare occasions due to strict Japanese law and culture.
+Still, rascals exist everywhere, inducing you to give money or stealing one belonging on the sly.

 There is also evidence of foreign criminals traveling abroad to take advantage of Japan's lax security and Japanese unpreparedness.
 Even international gangs have already committed some type of theft in Japan.

 Incredibly, Japan has the ability to decrease the rate of crimes, robberies, murders and suicides each year.
-It has been decades since Japan’s theft records dropped from 2,800,000 in 2002 to 900,000 in 2017.
+For decades, records of theft in Japan have dropped from 2,800,000 in 2002 to 900,000 in 2017.